Skip navigation

-A hematocrit test is a blood test that measures how much of your blood is made up of red blood cells.
+A hematocrit test is a blood test that measures the amount (percent) of your blood that is made up of red blood cells.
 Red blood cells carry oxygen from your lungs to the rest of your body.
-The other parts of your blood include white blood cells (to help fight infection), platelets (to help make blood clots to stop bleeding), and a liquid called plasma.
+The other parts of your blood include white blood cells (to help fight infection and other diseases), platelets (to help make blood clots to stop bleeding), and a liquid called plasma.

 Hematocrit levels that are too high or too low can be a sign of a blood disorder, dehydration, or other medical conditions that affect your blood.